THE NEW MONCLER INVESTOR RELATIONS APP IS NOW AVAILABLE

 The most important business risks are monitored by the Control, Risks and Sustainability Committee and periodically examined by the Board of Directors, which takes them into account in developing the strategy.

-RISKS RELATED TO THE RUSSIA-UKRAINE AND THE ISRAELI-PALESTINIAN CONFLICTS
+RISKS RELATED TO ARMED INTERSTATE CONFLICTS

-RISKS ASSOCIATED WITH THE MARKETS IN WHICH THE GROUP OPERATES AND GENERAL
+RISKS ASSOCIATED WITH THE MARKETS IN WHICH THE GROUP OPERATES AND GENERAL GEOPOLITICAL AND ECONOMIC CONDITIONS

 The Group operates in the luxury goods sector, where there is a significant correlation between the demand for goods and the level of wealth, the level of economic growth and political stability in the countries where demand is generated.
 The Group’s ability to develop its business also depends on the political stability and economic situation of the various countries in which it operates.